 The 90 Day Adrenal Fatigue Reset That Dramatically Boosted My Energy

 As a functional medicine doctor, I’m the first one to admit that it’s easier to give advice than to take it.
-However, when I began showing symptoms of adrenal problems (fatigue, problems sleeping, anxiety), I suspected adrenal fatigue and realized I might actually have to treat myself and do what I would prescribe to my patients.
+However, when I began showing symptoms of adrenal problems (fatigue, problems sleeping, anxiety), I suspected adrenal fatigue (adrenal reset diet) and realized I might actually have to treat myself and do what I would prescribe to my patients.

 First, I ran an adrenal fatigue lab that I’ve run on countless patients over the years and as I suspected, I had adrenal fatigue.
 I realized I needed to start dealing with my own brain-adrenal stress issues.
 I would use diet and supplementation to work on my adrenal fatigue and support the MTHFR methylation gene changes I already knew I had.